 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in finance costs in profit and loss.
+The EIR amortisation is included in interest payable and similar charges in profit and loss.